 Businesses will have to remould the way they train staff and invest additional time and money on attracting the dynamic and adaptive workforce required to stay competitive.

-Indeed, the need for change has already been recognised by food manufacturers, with 63% of businesses looking to improve productivity placing the highest emphasis on a ‘better utilisation of labour’.
+Food manufacturers have already recognised the need for change.
+63% of businesses are looking to improve productivity, placing the highest emphasis on a ‘better utilisation of labour’.

 Although traditional factory roles are becoming increasingly sidelined, all is not lost.
 For all the disruptive effects of Industry 4.0, new opportunities and new jobs are constantly emerging.

-These are appearing all the time (read here) and will soften the blow of increasing pressure on obsolescence for some current skillsets.
+These are appearing all the time and will soften the blow of increasing pressure on obsolescence for some current skillsets.

-If this is handled strategically, the benefits should outweigh any unwanted challenges.
+If this is handled strategically, the benefits should outweigh unwanted food manufacturing industry challenges.

 Ever wondered how to get staff on board during organisational change?
 We have an article for that.

-While it’s fair to say that everyone has had their fill of Brexit at this point, the fact that it is likely to impact everything from supply chains and labour, to tariffs and prices, means it is worth close consideration.
+It’s fair to say that everyone has had their fill of Brexit at this point.
+But the fact that it is likely to impact everything from supply chains and labour, to tariffs and prices, means it is worth close consideration.

-More than any other factor, food manufacturers anticipate access to labour and skills as being the biggest challenge associated with Brexit.
-In fact, 55% of respondents in a BDO Food and Drink report said the believed Brexit would have a negative effect on their ability to find the skilled labour they need.
+More than any other factor, food manufacturers anticipate access to labour and skills as one of the biggest food manufacturing industry challenges.
+In fact, 55% of respondents in a BDO Food and Drink report said they believed Brexit would have a negative effect on their ability to find the skilled labour they need.